Ph.D. Students

 Keri Gentzler (Ph.D.
 2014)

-Dissertation title: A Stress Process Model of Arrest among Homeless Women: Exploring Risk and Protective Factors,
+A Stress Process Model of Arrest among Homeless Women: Exploring Risk and Protective Factors

 Current position: Assistant Professor; Doane College, Department of Sociology and Anthropology, Crete, NE

-First position: Assistant Professor; Doane College, Department of Sociology and Anthropology, Crete, NE
+First position: Associate Professor; Doane College, Department of Sociology and Anthropology, Crete, NE

 Kayla Pritchard (Ph.D.
 2013)

-Dissertation title: Multiple Motherhoods: An Examination of Mother Status on Life Satisfaction and Psychological Distress,
+Multiple Motherhoods: An Examination of Mother Status on Life Satisfaction and Psychological Distress

-Current position: Assistant Professor; South Dakota School of Mines, Department of Social Sciences; Rapid City, SD
+Current position: Associate Professor; South Dakota School of Mines, Department of Social Sciences; Rapid City, SD

 Grant Tietjen (Ph.D.
 2013)